m5b6/m5b6/README.md

-🌱 currently making neuroimaging classification models more explicable
+currently researching how to make neuroimaging classification models more explicable

 <p align="center">